• Skip to primary navigation

 The Mountain Restaurant

-The Mountain Restaurant is attached to the Husky gas station.
-They offer a variety of breakfast options, soups, pasta, burgers and salads.
+The Mountain Restaurant is attached to the Shell gas station.
+They offer soup, salad, burgers and a few other main dishes.

 200 Village Road, Lake Louise AB (403) 522-3573